Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 </div>

-The original book is licensed under the CC-Zero license and so the translator does not have to mention the name of the author in his CC notice.
-But it is a good practice to do it.
+The original book is licensed under the CC-Zero license and so the translator does not have to mention the name of the author and the link to the original work.
+But it is a good practice to do it.<br><br>

 That means that the translator´s notice could look like this.